steandwt/hello-world/README.md

 # hello-world
 hello from the other side

-Just doing a bit of editing to finish the tutorial
+Just doing a bit of editing to finish the tutorial.